 What is Learning Maturity?

 There are, however, wide variations in the people, process, and technology resources applied to these objectives.
-Learning maturity describes the organization’s progressive path from elementary to visionary learning culture.
+Learning maturity describes the organisation’s progressive path from elementary to visionary learning culture.
 Learning culture and learning maturity vary across organisations.

 The Learning Maturity Model

-A model for how organizations mature
+A model for how organisations mature

 Chalk & Talk